-Use a 60 minute cure for sub-assembly.
+Use an 60-75 minute cure for sub-assemblies depending on thickness and a 90 minute cure for the final assembly.
 This suggestion assumes a final assembly thickness $\geq 0.125''$ (3.2 mm).
-Removal of IS400 flash should be performed by routing rather than shearing to minimize crazing along the panel edges.
+Removal of IS410 flash should be performed by routing rather than shearing to minimize crazing along the panel edges.